 Read More »From Conference Presentation to Journal Article

-In my earlier post, I suggested that conference presentations make great first drafts of journal articles.
+In an earlier post, I suggested that conference presentations make great first drafts of journal articles.
 The hard part is actually sitting down to turn that excellent first draft into something good enough to submit to a journal.
 Dealing with criticism.
 Maybe someone in your conference session asked some awkward questions.
 Or made some suggestions […]

 Read More »Do Conference Papers Count?

 This is a question I get asked a lot.
 Whether it is for hiring, tenure, or a research grant, researchers seem unsure of the value of conference papers.
-It’s all about impact Conference presentations feel like they have more impact than other forms of dissemination.
+It’s all about impact.
+Conference presentations feel like they have more impact than other forms of dissemination.
 There are real people in the room listening.
 They ask […]

 Read More »Getting the most from conferences